Orange-OpenSource/ouds-ios/.github/CONTRIBUTING.md

 Our bug tracker utilizes several labels to help organize and identify issues.
 Here's what they represent and how we use them:

 - `feature` - Issues asking for a new feature to be added, or an existing one to be extended or modified.
-New features require a minor version bump (e.g., `v1.0.0` to `v1.1.0`).
+New features require a minor version bump (e.g., `v1.0.0` to `v1.1.0`) or a major version bump if public API broken (e.g., `v1.0.0` to `v2.0.0`)
 - `help wanted` - Issues we need or would love help from the community to resolve.

 For a complete look at our labels, see the [project labels page](https://github.com/Orange-OpenSource/ouds-ios/labels).